Quantum and Classical Query Complexities for Generalized Simon's Problem: Introduction

-With bounded-error computing the generalized Simon's problem, the authors in \cite{KLM2007} gave an upper bound $O(n-k)$ on quantum query complexity with successful probability at least $\frac{2}{3}$.
-However, we still do not know the exact quantum query complexity and classical deterministic query complexity for the generalized Simon's problem, and the optimal separation in exact quantum and classical deterministic query complexity for this problem needs to be clarified.
-So, in this paper, we propose an exact quantum algorithm with $O(n-k)$ queries, and a classical deterministic algorithm with $O(k\sqrt{2^{n-k}})$ queries for solving the generalized Simon's problem.
-Then we show that the lower bounds on its exact quantum and classical deterministic query complexities are $\Omega(n-k)$ and $\Omega(\sqrt{k2^{n-k}})$ respectively.
-Therefore, we obtain the tight exact quantum query complexity $\Theta(n-k)$, and the classical deterministic query complexities $\Omega(\sqrt{k2^{n-k}}) \sim O(k\sqrt{2^{n-k}})$ for the generalized Simon's problem.
-Clearly when $k=1$, it accords with the results for Simon's problem obtained by Cai and Qiu \cite{CQ2018}.
+Generalized Simon's problem proposed in \cite{KLM2007} is a generalization of Simon's problem, which can be described as follows.
+Given a function $f:{\{0, 1\}}^n \to {\{0, 1\}}^m$, promised to satisfy the property that, for some subgroup $S\subseteq {\{0, 1\}}^n$, we have, for any $x, y\in {\{0, 1\}}^n$, $f(x)=f(y)$ if and only if $x \oplus y\in S$, where $|S|=2^k$ for some $0\leq k\leq n$.
+The goal is to find $S$.
+For the case of $k=1$, it is the Simon's problem.
+Computing the generalized Simon's problem with bounded-error, the authors in \cite{KLM2007} gave an upper bound $O(n-k)$ on quantum query complexity with successful probability at least $\frac{2}{3}$.
+However, we still do not know the exact quantum query complexity and classical deterministic query complexity for the generalized Simon's problem.
+The optimal separation in exact quantum and classical deterministic query complexity for this problem needs to be clarified.
+So, in this paper, we propose an exact quantum algorithm with $O(n-k)$ queries and a non-adaptive classical deterministic algorithm with $O(k\sqrt{2^{n-k}})$ queries for solving the generalized Simon's problem.
+Then we show that the lower bounds on its exact quantum and non-adaptive classical deterministic query complexities are $\Omega(n-k)$ and $\Omega(\sqrt{k2^{n-k}})$ , respectively.
+Therefore, we obtain the tight exact quantum query complexity $\Theta(n-k)$, and the non-adaptive classical deterministic query complexities $\Omega(\sqrt{k2^{n-k}}) \sim O(k\sqrt{2^{n-k}})$ for the generalized Simon's problem.
+When $k=1$, it accords with the results for Simon's problem obtained by Cai and Qiu \cite{CQ2018}.

-The remainder of the paper is organized as follows.
-In Section 2, we introduce a number of notations and results that will be used in the paper, and we also present the basic ideas for designing the exact quantum algorithms in the paper.
-Then in Section 3, we study in detail the exact quantum query complexity for the generalized Simon's problem, and design an exact quantum algorithm with $O(n-k)$ queries and show the lower bound $\Omega(n-k)$ on the exact quantum query complexity for the generalized Simon's problem.
-Therefore we obtain the tight exact quantum query complexity $\Theta(n-k)$.
-After that, in Section 4, we investigate the classical deterministic query complexity for the generalized Simon's problem.
-In this section, we design a classical deterministic algorithm with $O(k\sqrt{2^{n-k}})$ queries and derive the lower bound $\Omega(\sqrt{k2^{n-k}})$ on the classical deterministic complexity for the generalized Simon's problem.
+This paper is organized as follows.
+In Section 2, we introduce several notations and the essential ideas for designing the exact quantum algorithms.
+In Section 3 we present the lower bound and upper bound of exact quantum query complexity for the generalized Simon's problem.
+Afterwards, in Section 4 we investigate the classical query complexity for this problem.
 Finally, conclusions are summarized in Section 5.